Level126Noob/project2/README.md

 Link https://project2scrapbook.herokuapp.com/

-## Summary
+### Summary

     - Art Cloud is a storage website where you login and upload custom files and images.
-Then you are able to view search and sort your files and images all in one place
+    - Then you are able to view search and sort your files and images all in one place

- ## Troubles
- - Gettting the files to show up in MySQL database was very difficult.
+### Outline

+    - Search

+    - Sidebar
+      - Search Modifiers

+    - Main file viewing area

- - Styling the Cloudinary Image viewer was a pre built component.
+    - Image viewer

- ## Tech Used
+### Instructions

-  - MySQL, HTML, JavaScript, CSS, Cloudinary API, and HandleBars.
+    - Register and login

+    - Upload files or images

+    - Search and browse your files all in one place

+### Screenshots

+    -